Important considerations as your family situation changes

 Gifting strategy and education savings: Know your limits

-And whether you’re a parent, grandparent, or stepparent, starting to save for college expenses early can be key — for example, 529 plans allow funds to grow on a tax-free basis, and withdrawals are tax-free when used for qualified higher education expenses.
-Many parents opt to establish these savings accounts when their children are born so the accounts have as long as possible to grow.
-Individuals can contribute up to $18,000 per year to 529 plans.
+And whether you’re a parent, grandparent, or stepparent, starting to save for college expenses early can be key — for example, 529 plans give funds the potential to grow on a tax-free basis, and withdrawals are tax-free when used for qualified higher education expenses.
+Many parents opt to establish these savings accounts when their children are born so the accounts have as long as possible to potentially grow.
 Hutar says some parents or grandparents may want to consider a “superfunding” technique.
-“You can contribute five years of annual gifts at $18,000 a year, which would be equal to $90,000, at one time,” she explains.
-“If you superfund the 529 plan when the child is born, you’ve got $90,000 growing tax-free until the child needs it.”
+“An individual can contribute five years of annual gifts at $19,000 a year, which would be equal to $95,000, at one time,” she explains.
+“If you superfund the 529 plan when the child is born, you’ve got $95,000 potentially growing tax-free until the child needs it.”

 Be sure to consult your tax advisor about the superfunding strategy as it typically requires additional forms when filing taxes.